ezilocchi/jquery-gravatar/README.md

 # Gravatar jQuery Plugin

-A jQuery plugin for display profile gravatar information
+A jQuery plugin for displaying your profile gravatar information

 ## Getting Started